 What are other reasons to choose our Long Beach assault attorneys?

-- Our legal advocates have successfully handled more than 1,000 criminal
+- Our legal advocates have successfully handled more than 1,000 criminal defense cases

 - One of our attorneys is a California State Bar certified criminal law specialist

 - We offer a free initial consultation to help people review their defense options

 Ready to begin crafting your defense?
 Find out how we can fight for your future!

 Click here to set up your FREE case evaluation!

 What is the difference between assault and battery?